Permafrost/TundraTN/README.md

       bizdoc.
   * `TN_parms` is an optional IData document containing routing hints used when routing the derivative bizdoc.
+  * `force?` is an optional boolean flag: when true a new derivative will always be created even if an existing derivative for the same sender and receiver already exists; when false a new derivative will only be created if there is no existing derivative with the same sender and receiver.
+Defaults to false, if not specified.
   * `enabled?` is an optional boolean flag, when true this derivative rule is active, when false, this derivative rule is inactive and ignored.
     Defaults to true when not specified.